kashigrobe/JATDL/README.md

 - **Deployment Choice:** Opted for this setup despite limitations due to free version constraints.

 - **Behavior on VM Removal:** When render.com removes my Virtual Machine, the app is redeployed from Git, reverting the database to an older version.
-  Our application is currently hosted on the free version of render.com.
+  The application is currently hosted on the free version of render.com.
 This version has limited disk space for storing files, including our SQLite3 database.
 To access more space, a paid subscription is required.
 The application functions properly as long as render.com maintains free apps.
-However, each time render.com removes our virtual machine, the code is redeployed from our Git repository.
+However, each time render.com removes my virtual machine, the code is redeployed from our Git repository.
 This process reinstalls an older version of our database, affecting the app's functionality.
-Despite this limitation, we have chosen this approach due to the constraints of the free version.
+Despite this limitation, i have chosen this approach due to the constraints of the free version.

 ## Application Description